sebastien-sq/React-simple-modal/README.md

 - The z-index values (999 for overlay, 1000 for content) ensure proper layering
 - The click-outside functionality only triggers when clicking directly on the overlay, not on child elements
 - The component uses TypeScript for type safety
+- All styles are implemented using React inline styles (no external CSS or CSS-in-JS libraries)
+- The component is composed of smaller sub-components (Overlay, ModalContent, CloseButton, TitleContainer, MessageContainer, IconWrapper) for better code organization and maintainability